 - You can move and use the shoulder and arm without pain.

 - In general, people can go back to noncontact sports (such as swimming or running) in about 6 weeks and contact sports (such as lacrosse, football, and hockey) in 8-12 weeks.

 Because collarbone fractures occur suddenly and unexpectedly, it can be difficult to prevent them.
 But to decrease your risk:

 When playing contact sports, wear all the recommended protective gear and learn the accurate techniques for your sport.

 Keep your bones strong by eating a well-balanced diet.
 Be sure to eat lots of foods and vegetables that are rich in vitamin D and calcium to help build strong bones.

 Do strength training and stretching to build flexible, strong muscles.
 Muscles that are flexible and strong will help support your bones better and keep you agile and less likely to experience a hard fall.
 A correct warm-up, including dynamic stretching exercises, can help your muscles perform at their best during play.

 Most broken collarbones heal completely and quickly.
-Within some months, you should be back to doing all the things you enjoyed before the injury.
+Within some months, one should be back to doing all the things that one enjoyed before the injury.